 Dr Sumith A Kularatne, vice-president of R&D at On Target Laboratories, explores the pros and cons of various existing treatments for prostate cancer

-Prostate cancer (PCa) is the second leading cause of cancer related deaths in men, with about 1.1 million new cases and approximately 307,000 fatalities per year globally.
-This high mortality rate is partly due to the lack of sensitive methods for early stage of the disease and absence of better treatments for metastatic tumours.
-Metastatic disease also significantly impacts the quality of life due to extreme pain, bone erosion, muscle wasting, obstruction of urination and erectile dysfunction.
+Prostate cancer (PCa) is the second leading cause of cancer-related deaths in men, with about 1.1 million new cases and approximately 307,000 fatalities per year globally.
+This high mortality rate is partly due to the lack of sensitive methods for the early stage of the disease and absence of better treatments for metastatic tumours.
+The metastatic disease also significantly impacts the quality of life due to extreme pain, bone erosion, muscle wasting, obstruction of urination and erectile dysfunction.
 Development of safe diagnostic and therapeutic modalities thus remains a major hurdle in PCa.

 Current diagnosis of PCa is accomplished via a digital rectal exam (DRE), prostate-specific antigen (PSA)-blood test, punch biopsy, targeted-biopsy, a transrectal ultrasound (TRUS), magnetic resonance imaging (MRI), computed tomography (CT), and positron emission tomography (PET).
 Only advanced stages of the disease can be detected by a DRE and the reliability of PSA tests has been questioned due to its elevation during benign prostatic hyperplasia (BPH) and depression whilst taking medication for BPH, or hair loss.